What is Red Hat OpenShift Virtualization?

-New development is shifting to containers, and increasingly serverless as well, but organizations also have a huge investment in applications that run as virtual machines, many of which provide vital services to new and existing containerized applications.
+New development is shifting to containers, and increasingly serverless as well, but organizations also have a huge investment in applications that run as VMs, many of which provide vital services to new and existing containerized applications.

-OpenShift Virtualization (formerly container-native virtualization) lets developers bring virtual machines (VMs) into containerized workflows by running a virtual machine within a container where they can develop, manage, and deploy virtual machines side-by-side with containers and serverless all in one platform.
+OpenShift Virtualization (formerly container-native virtualization) lets developers bring VMs into containerized workflows by running a VM within a container where they can develop, manage, and deploy VMs side-by-side with containers and serverless, all in one platform.

-OpenShift Virtualization combines 2 technologies into a single management platform so organizations can take advantage of the simplicity and speed of containers and Kubernetes, while still benefiting from the applications and services that have been architected for virtual machines.
+OpenShift Virtualization combines 2 technologies into a single management platform so organizations can take advantage of the simplicity and speed of containers and Kubernetes, while still benefiting from the applications and services that have been architected for VMs.

-KubeVirt is the open source project that makes it possible to run virtual machines in a Kubernetes-managed container platform.
+OpenShift Virtualization is based on KubeVirt, an open source project that makes it possible to run VMs in a Kubernetes-managed container platform.
 KubeVirt delivers container-native virtualization by using Kernel-based Virtual Machine (KVM) within a Kubernetes container.

 KubeVirt provides services like those associated with traditional virtualization platforms, providing the best of both mature virtualization management technology and Kubernetes container orchestration.

 OpenShift Virtualization is a Kubernetes operator that enables developers to create and add virtualized applications to their projects from OperatorHub in the same way they would for a containerized application.
-The resulting virtual machines will run in parallel on the same Red Hat OpenShift nodes as traditional application containers.
+The resulting VMs will run in parallel on the same Red Hat OpenShift nodes as traditional application containers.

 OpenShift Virtualization adds new objects to your Red Hat OpenShift cluster via Kubernetes custom resources to enable virtualization tasks.
 These tasks include:

-- Creating and managing LinuxⓇ and Windows virtual machines.
+- Creating and managing LinuxⓇ and Windows VMs.

-- Connecting to virtual machines through UI and CLI tools.
+- Connecting to VMs through UI and CLI tools.

-- Importing and cloning existing virtual machines, including VMware and Red Hat Virtualization virtual machines.
+- Importing and cloning existing VMs, including VMware and Red Hat Virtualization VMs.

-- Managing network interface controllers and storage disks attached to virtual machines.
+- Managing network interface controllers and storage disks attached to VMs.